-Rachel Kronick is an assistant professor in the department of psychiatry of McGill University.
-She works with children, youth and families as a psychiatrist at the Jewish General Hospital and Benny Farm CLSC.
-She completed her residency at McGill University and a clinical and research fellowship at the University of Toronto at the Hincks Dellcrest Institute.
-She has a Masters of Psychiatry from McGill University.
-Her research looks at immigration policy and its consequences for children and families, with a specific focus on immigration detention.
+Rachel Kronick is a clinician-scientist (FRSQ Chercheur-boursier clinicien, Junior 1) based at the Sherpa and Lady Davis Research Institutes.
+She is an assistant professor affiliated with the Division of Social and Transcultural Psychiatry of McGill University.
+Her clinical work as a child and psychiatrist is based at the Centre for Child Development and Mental Health at the Jewish General Hospital where she provides outpatient care.
+She completed her residency at McGill University and a clinical and research fellowship at the University of Toronto at the Hincks Dellcrest Institute focusing on homeless and refugeed populations.
+She has a Master's of Psychiatry from McGill University.
+Her research has looked at immigration policy and its consequences for children and families, with a specific focus on immigration detention.
+Currently her research interest is participatory-action research with asylum seeking communities to develop and implement ecosocial mental health interventions.

 rachel.kronick [at] mcgill.ca (Email)